igor-baiborodine/kiroule.com/content/article/github-actions-in-action.md

 ### Docker Liferay Portal CE
 The original continuous delivery workflow was implemented using Travis CI and was executed in the following order:
-1. In the local dev, run the `release-dockerfile.sh` script for the new version/variant.
+1. In the local dev, run the [release-image.sh](https://github.com/igor-baiborodine/docker-liferay-portal-ce/blob/a3d850e3916e94790f3becd13991398fe6baaf05/script/release-image.sh) script for the new version/variant.
 2. Commit and push changes to the remote, i.e., GitHub.
 3. The new commit to the master will trigger a new job on Travis CI.
 4. The job on Travis CI will do the following: \